sindresorhus/make-synchronous/readme.md

 ## Usage

-It executes in a worker thread by default:
+Runs in a worker thread by default:

 ```js
 import makeSynchronous from 'make-synchronous';